Since Gemma 4 added a 12B model, I tried testing Japanese language performance, voice input, and MTP on the DGX Spark

 | MTP (spec=4) | 21.5 tok/s |

-For 256-token long-form generation, speed went from 7.7 tok/s to 21.5 tok/s, about 2.8x faster.
-The output itself is unchanged from the baseline, so the improvement comes without any quality loss.
+For 256-token long-form generation, speed improved from 7.7 tok/s to 21.5 tok/s, approximately 2.8x faster.
+The output itself is identical to baseline, so quality is maintained while gaining speed.

-One note: the baseline here was measured with the flashinfer sampler disabled to avoid the ninja issue mentioned earlier, so the absolute tok/s figures are on the conservative side.
-The multiplier also depends on how baseline is measured, so these numbers can't be directly compared to the E4B figures from my second article (2.1x, baseline 18.5 tok/s) to determine superiority.
-Please treat this simply as confirmation that "MTP works effectively on the 12B for long-form generation."
+One caveat: this baseline was measured with the flashinfer sampler disabled to avoid the ninja issue mentioned earlier, so the absolute tok/s numbers are on the conservative side.
+The multiplier also depends on how the baseline is measured, so it can't be directly compared to the E4B figures from the second article (2.1x, baseline 18.5 tok/s) to claim superiority.
+Please treat this as simply confirming that "MTP works well on 12B for long-form generation."

-The reason it works so well is that the DGX Spark's memory bandwidth of 273GB/s is considerably modest compared to datacenter GPUs.
-Generating one token at a time means re-reading the model weights from memory every single time, and this bandwidth becomes the bottleneck.
-MTP has the drafter pre-generate multiple tokens as a draft, which the main model verifies in batch, reducing how often weights need to be re-read and effectively sidestepping the bandwidth constraint.
-The narrower the bandwidth—as in environments like the DGX Spark—the greater the benefit.
+The reason it's this effective comes down to DGX Spark's memory bandwidth of 273GB/s, which is considerably modest compared to datacenter GPUs.
+Generating one token at a time means reloading the model weights from memory every time, and this bandwidth becomes the bottleneck.
+MTP has the drafter pre-generate multiple tokens that the main model then verifies in batch, reducing how often weights need to be reloaded and cleverly working around the bandwidth constraint.
+The impression is that the effect is larger in environments like DGX Spark where bandwidth is tight.

-Based on the results so far, let me think about how to use the 12B.
+Based on the results so far, let me consider how to use the 12B.

-On the Japanese commonsense text benchmark, the 12B was nearly tied with E4B.
+On the playing field of Japanese common sense text, the 12B nearly matched E4B.
 So there will be many situations where "E4B is sufficient for Japanese text processing alone."
-On the other hand, the 12B has a weapon that E4B and 26B lack: audio input in a mid-range package.
-If you want to run multimodal workloads spanning text, images, and audio with a single model, the 12B becomes a realistic option.
+On the other hand, the 12B has a weapon that E4B and 26B lack—audio input—available at the mid-range level.
+If you want to handle cross-modal tasks spanning text, images, and audio with a single model, 12B becomes a realistic choice.

-The convenience of running on 16GB is also worth noting.
-While 31B offers higher accuracy, my tests showed a median of 4.8 seconds per question, making it a heavy model to generate from as well.
-From the perspective of casually running multimodal tasks on a local machine, the 12B's size feels like just the right balance.
+The accessibility of running on 16GB is also not to be overlooked.
+While the 31B offers high accuracy, our testing showed a median time of 4.8 seconds per question, making it a heavy model for generation too.
+From the perspective of casually running multimodal tasks on a personal machine, the 12B feels like just the right balance.

 |---|---|